ec-jrc/lisflood-model/3_optLISFLOOD_water-use/index.md

 ## Sources of water abstraction

-LISFLOOD can abstract water from groundwater or from surface water (rivers, lakes and or reservoirs), or it is derived from unconventional sources, such as desalination or re-used treated waste-water.
+LISFLOOD can abstract water from groundwater or from surface water (rivers, lakes and or reservoirs), or it is derived from unconventional sources, typically desalination.
+LISFLOOD allows a part of the need for irrigation water may come from re-used treated waste-water.

 The sub-division in these three sources is achieved by creating and using the following maps:
 -   fracgwused.nc (values between 0 and 1) ('fraction groundwater used')
 -   fracncused.nc (values between 0 and 1) ('fraction non-conventional used')

 Next, LISFLOOD automatically assumes that the remaining water (1-fracgwused-fracncused) is derived from various sources of surface water.
 Surface water sources for abstraction may consist of lakes, reservoirs and rivers themselves.
 Further details on this are explained below in a seperate paragraph.

+## Water re-use

+LISFLOOD reads a map "waterreusem3.nc" which defines the annual availability of re-used treated waste-water in a model pixel.
+During the irrigation season, this amount is deducted from the required irrigation abstraction, until the available amount is exhausted.

 ## Groundwater abstractions